 “This is your mom’s study?”
 Autumn said, crying now.

-“Of course not, look,” she pointed to a human puppet in a corner, this one was polished and actually looked like it was wood.
+“Of course not!
+Look…” said Dolly and she pointed to a human puppet in a corner.
+This one was polished and actually looked like it was wood.
 “That’s my mom, this is my art studio,” she laughed.

 “Wh-what?”
 Autumn backed up, and screamed when she hit a dummy.